bioinfo-pf-curie/mpiSORT/docs/README.md

 ## Before starting

 Before installing and using this tools you have to be aware of one thing.
-The speed-ups obtain with mpiSORT is at the price of the stability of the sorting.
+The speed-up obtain with mpiSORT is at the price of the stability of the sorting (see FAQ).
-So if you need stable sort don't use mpiSORT.
+If you need stable sort don't use mpiSORT.

 ## Installation